kemonomachi/experhash/README.md

 tracks gradients instead.
 Hash bits are set in order from left to right (most significant to least significant).

 ddHash is a double dHash, one row-wise and one column-wise.
-The current version resizes to 8x8 with wrap-around, but this will be changed to the "canonical" 9x9 version soon.

 All hash functions return `{:ok, hash}` on success, where hash is a binary.
 For aHash and dHash, the hash is 64 bits (8 bytes), for ddHash it is 128 bits